bgrins/ExpandingTextareas/README.md

 Note: this behaves like `.hasClass()`: it will return `true` if _any_ of the nodes in the selection have expanding behaviour.

+### `refresh`

+Plugin styles can be refreshed as follows:

+    $(".element").expanding('refresh');

+This should be called after expanding textarea styles are updated, or box model dimensions are changed.

 ### Textareas outside the DOM

 The plugin creates a textarea clone with identical dimensions to that of the original.
 It therefore requires that the textarea be in place in the DOM for these dimensions to be correct.
 Calling `expanding()` on a textarea outside the DOM will have no effect.